 Travel in Europe can be expensive enough before you even begin to consider what landmarks to visit.
 As young people and students, we’re entitled to so many unadvertised discounts and freebies.
 I’ve done the research before visiting some popular tourist attractions and wrote about them more in depth on the individual post for each location but in this post I’m only going to write about a few of the European cities I’ve visited, so if you’re interested in finding out about more of them just search a location on my homepage.
+As well as this, I’ve done a separate post on museums that you can save money on across Europe.

 Usually there’s three ways to either get a discount on, or sometimes avoid completely, admission fees: with your passport, your driver’s license or your student card.
 Different places offer different discount criteria, some look at whether or not you’re a student, others what nationality you are and others what age.
 You won’t be able to actually get a discount unless you provide valid identification, so it’s always worth researching the admission prices of wherever you intend to visit so you’re sure to have the necessary ID on your person.
 Here’s a breakdown of some of the busiest museums in Europe and how you can save some money when visiting them: